regexident/swift-evolution-modify-value/Proposal.md

 ### Adding `.modifyElement(…)` to `MutableCollection`

-We further more propose adding the following API to `MutableCollection`:
+We propose adding the following API to `MutableCollection`:

 ```swift
 /// Accesses the element at the specified position and passes it to the provided closure for modifications.